The Sultanhamet – Nothing Else Like It

 Oh, and if you actually want to pray you’ll need to make sure you are in the right section to do it.

-Another feature of all classical mosques is the minbar, which is the equivalent of a pulpit, from where the imam (prayer leader) leads the daily prayers.
-This is the minbar of the Blue Mosque and one of the few places you can see some of the stained glass.
+A feature of all classical mosques is the minbar, which is the equivalent of a pulpit, from where the imam (prayer leader) leads the daily prayers.

-Because there is not that much to see inside the Blue Mosque our visit is quite short and we remerge to the sunlight to begin our stroll down one of the most famous sections of the Sultanhamet.
+From the Blue Mosque we return to the sunlight to begin our stroll down one of the most famous sections of the Sultanhamet.

 The Hippodrome of the Sultanhamet